Salaries & JobsUpdated March 2026

 LowNational avg: $75,000High

 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 In St. Joseph, that climate reality intersects with an economy built on a farm-to-factory economy where the cost of living stays low because the land is flat, the lots are big, and the commutes are short.
-The result for registered nurse salary is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for registered nurse salary is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most